 Brouwerij Boon — Halle, Belgium

-One of Perkins’ favorites, Boon Oude Geuze uses a higher portion of older lambic, is pretty readily available, reasonably priced, and one of the best in the world.
-Lisa Boldt agrees that Boon is really true to the style and easy to find.
+One of Perkins’ favorites, Boon’s Geuze Mariage Parfait uses a higher portion of older lambic, is pretty readily available and reasonably priced and is one of the best in the world.
+Lisa Boldt agrees that Boon is true to the style and easy to find.

 Gueuzerie Tilquin — Brussels, Belgium

 “I like the balance that owner and brewmaster Pierre Tilquin strikes,” says Martin.
-He sources his work from multiple breweries around the Flanders region, so he’s able to capture microflora and characteristics from multiple breweries and blend them together to his palate, giving his beers a really unique diversity.
+He sources his work from multiple breweries around the Flanders region to capture microflora and characteristics from various breweries and blend them to his palate, giving his beers a unique diversity.

 Coolship Resurgam